 The RJSA has the pivotal role in establishing, leading and overseeing a collective approach to industry by providing strategic advice to the Queensland Government for skills and workforce planning issues.

 RJSA is the point of reference for bodies charged with the development, review and maintenance of national packages relevant to Queensland agriculture and rural and related industries.

 The RJSA is working with industry and government to develop an effective model for getting industry specific intelligence.
 Industry expertise will clearly identify workforce supply gaps and the best-value-for-money investment opportunities for training and skills expenditure.

-QFF, its member industry, in conjunction with AgForce, continue to work to transition how the sector engages with governments on education, training and workforce planning matters.
+QFF and its member industries, in conjunction with AgForce, continue to work to transition how the sector engages with governments on education, training and workforce planning matters.

 The Alliance’s aim is for a new whole-of-agriculture approach with a regional specific focus.
 This is currently underway through the Queensland Agriculture Workforce Network (QAWN).